 It is unwise to return to any intensive pre-baby exercise routine too soon after giving birth.
 Going straight back to high impact exercise when you have a weakened core and pelvic floor is essentially an attempt to strengthen something that doesn’t work, which is impossible.
 If you are considering any kind of intensive, high impact workout after pregnancy it is important that your core is fully healed first, to avoid any further damage.
 There are different postnatal classes and pelvic floor physiotherapists offering exercises to restore your pelvic floor and core muscles.

 Vitamin K & D

-All baby will receive vitamin K directly after birth.
+All babies will receive vitamin K directly after birth with your permission.
 This is the amount of vitamin K he needs for the first week and helps the blood to coagulate.
-Three months after birth baby’s can make enough vitamin K themselves.
-Until then it’s advised to supplement the baby daily by giving him vitamin K drops.
+Three months after birth babies can make enough vitamin K themselves.
+Until then it’s advised to supplement the baby daily by giving him 150mcg vitamin K drops.